Stop Uploading Test Data in Plain Text: Practical Strategies for Mitigating Data Contamination by Evaluation Benchmarks: Suggested Mitigation Strategies

 \subsection{\textit{Strategy 3}: Avoid data that appears with its solution on the internet}

 \textit{Conditions: Scenario 1.}

-In order to reduce data collection costs, data for training and evaluation is commonly repurposed from the internet.\footnote{E.g., Wikipedia, PubMed, Twitter, Reddit, and so on.} The data labels are then either derived automatically from context (e.g., review score for product reviews, ~\citealp{rajeev2015recommending}; coreference resolution with Wikipedia entity links,~\citealp{ghaddar-langlais-2016-coreference}; news article summaries,~\citealp{fabbri-etal-2019-multi}; emojis that appear next to a text,~\citealp{felbo2017}) or manually labeled.
+In order to reduce data collection costs, data for training and evaluation is commonly repurposed from the internet.\footnote{E.g., Wikipedia, PubMed, Twitter, Reddit, and so on.} The data labels are then either derived automatically from context (e.g., review score for product reviews, ~\citealp{rajeev2015recommending}; coreference resolution with Wikipedia entity links,~\citealp{ghaddar-langlais-2016-coreference}; news article summaries,~\citealp{fabbri-etal-2019-multi}; emojis,~\citealp{felbo2017}) or manually labeled.

 When the data is used for evaluation, it is presented without the context in which the data originally appeared on the internet.
 Under Scenario 1, however, this context is potentially known to the model: The model can memorize the context in which a given data instance appeared in, and recall this context when the instance is presented to it for labeling.
 In such cases, we treat the evaluation data as compromised.